CodewithAshish1/Amazon-clone-website/README.md

    cd Amazon-clone-website

-4. Open the `amazon.html` file in your browser.
+4. Open the `Amazon_CWA.html` file in your browser.

 ## 🔧 Usage
 - 🌐 Open the website in a browser to explore the UI and features.
-- ✏️ Modify the `index.html` and `style.css` files to customize the design.
+- ✏️ Modify the `Amazon_CWA.html` and `Amazon_CWA.css` files to customize the design.

 ## 📂 Folder Structure
 ```
 Amazon-clone-website/
-│── index.html  # Main HTML file
+│── Amazon_CWA.html  # Main HTML file
-│── style.css   # Stylesheet for the project
+│── Amazon_CWA.css   # Stylesheet for the project
 │── images/     # Folder containing images
 │── README.md   # Project documentation
 ```